Love Lives Forever

-Love Lives Forever is the sixth studio album by American soul singer Minnie Riperton.
+Love Lives Forever is the sixth and final studio album by the American soul singer Minnie Riperton.
 Released posthumously in 1980, it was co-produced by her husband Richard Rudolph and released on her then-label Capitol Records.
-It consists of tracks Riperton recorded in 1978 during vocal sessions prior to her death, and music recorded after her early death, occurred on July 12, 1979.
+It consists of tracks that she recorded in 1978 during vocal sessions before her death on July 12, 1979, and music recorded by others after her early death.

 Background

-All of Riperton's vocals were stripped from earlier, original music tracks, and the backing tracks were completely redone.
-Completed with new musicians, vocalists and arrangements.
-Producer Quincy Jones described the project as "keeping the bridge, but moving the water".
+All of Riperton's vocals were stripped from earlier, original, music tracks and the backing tracks were completely redone.
+It was completed with new musicians, vocalists and arrangements.
+The producer, Quincy Jones, described the project as "keeping the bridge, but moving the water".

-The back cover of the vinyl album featured a quote about Riperton from each artist who participated, and their signature (a thumbprint for Stevie Wonder).
+The back cover of the vinyl album has a quote about Riperton from each artist who participated and their signatures (a thumb print for Stevie Wonder).
 Wonder's quote inspired the album title: "I miss you because I cannot touch you...but then again, I guess that I can because you're touching me...so, Love lives forever".

 Commercial reception

-The song "Here We Go" is a duet with R&B singer Peabo Bryson, released as a single and hit the top twenty.
-The single peaked at no. 14 on the Billboard R&B Songs chart and also features additional Roberta Flack vocals.
-The second song from the album released as a single was "Give Me Time," featuring Stevie Wonder on harmonica.
-The single peaked at no. 72 on the Billboard R&B Songs chart.
+The song "Here We Go" is a duet with the R&B singer Peabo Bryson, released as a single which entered the top twenty and peaked at no. 14 on the Billboard R&B Songs chart.
+It also has additional vocals by Roberta Flack.
+The second song released from the album as a single was "Give Me Time", featuring Stevie Wonder on harmonica.
+It peaked at no. 72 on the Billboard R&B Songs chart.